jackdewinter/pymarkdown/issues.md

 ```

 - level 2 and level 3 text are in same item, does not identify as sublevel.
+- try deeper nesting

+### Rule ???

+- is there a rule that can detect a possible front-matter header and trigger?

+### Other

 - finish off inline elements for rule 027